pivotal/cf-onboarding/FACILITATING.md

 ### Preparation Suggestions
 * Allocate participants for the week.
-Let them know.
-* Designate workstation(s)
+* Designate workstation(s).
-* Create and populate Tracker Project(s)
+* Provide one "floater" laptop per pair to facilitate independent docs reading.
-* Create and send invitations for IAAS account(s)
+* Create and populate *private* Tracker Project(s).
+Invite participants.
-* Provide one "floater" laptop per pair to facilitate independent docs reading
+* **For GCP track:** Create IAAS account(s).
+Add participants as Owners.

 ### Communication Suggestions
 * **Morning Standup:** to review how the week is going / answer questions.